mckaymadsen/cs201_project/README.md

  **Using the Program**

  All menu choice are done by selecting a number corresponding to an option.
-THere is an option to "Go back" or "Exit" each menu.
+There is an option to "Go back" or "Exit" each menu.
  This will return you to the previous menu or exit the program.

  ***Tips***